-The project site is currently zoned C-2 with an SPI-16 overlay.
+The project site is currently zoned SPI-16, sub area 1 overlay.
 The proposed development site does not need to be rezoned.
 The DRI trigger for this development was a request for a special administrative permit (SAP).
 Information submitted with the review states that the proposed development is consistent with the City of Atlanta's Future Land Use Plan, which identifies the area as High Density Commercial.